Unexpected Blancs

 Maison Blanche Bordeaux Sauvignon Blanc 2021

-Supes fresh and spring veggie treat energy with a silky sophisticate element — a year ago
+Supes fresh and spring veggie treat energy with a silky sophisticate element — 2 years ago

 Trixie, Daniel and 4 others liked this